matthieugomez/EconPDEs.jl/docs/src/solver.md

 ```

 The system is larger, but optimization equations and market-clearing equations remain
 separate.
-The nonlinear solver can then move values and prices together.
-The
+The computation alternates between the two blocks: holding prices fixed, solve
+the valuation equations; holding the valuation functions fixed, update prices from market
-Gârleanu-Panageas long-run-risk example uses this representation for the interest rate and
+clearing.
+The Gârleanu-Panageas long-run-risk example uses this representation for the
-three prices of risk; simpler one-state examples usually do not need it.
+interest rate and three prices of risk; simpler one-state examples usually do not need it.

 **The time step controls the regime.** The role of `Δ` is separate from the three cases
 above.
 For finite `Δ`, each Newton or policy-evaluation step is anchored to the previous
 outer iterate ``V_n``.
 As ``\Delta \to \infty`` the anchor disappears.
 In a linear valuation
 problem, this is just the stationary linear system.
 In a pure stationary HJB, the Newton
 loop becomes Howard policy iteration: improve the policy, evaluate it, repeat.
 In an
-equilibrium system, the same limit is a direct Newton solve of the full stationary residual.
+equilibrium system, the same limit removes the transient anchor from the stationary residual.
 Growing `Δ` adaptively therefore moves the solver from stabilized iteration toward a fast,
 local stationary solve.